What is Piccolo Coffee and how to make It?

 Johny Morrisson

-Piccolo coffee also known as Piccolo Latte is a small strong coffee drink with milk.
+Piccolo coffee also known as Piccolo Latte is a small strong coffee drink made by adding a little amount of milk to a Ristretto shot.
 It is an Australian specialty that has gained popularity in recent years.
 The name “piccolo” means “small” in Italian, and this drink is the perfect option for coffee lovers who want a strong espresso flavor in a smaller serving size.

 Piccolo Coffee